A Study of Backdoors in Instruction Fine-tuned Language Models: LLM Instruction Attack Experiments

 \section{LLM Instruction Attack Experiments}

-In this section, we report on a set of experiments designed to understand the effectiveness and robustness of instruction fine-tuning backdoor attacks, for a variety of practical scenarios of interest, as detailed in the following.

-We first clarify the notion of an ``instruction attack" in the context of backdoor attack-defense experiments involving LLMs.
-The prompt (a.k.a. query) to an LLM can be an instruction or a combination of an instruction and other data to which the instruction refers.
-This other data could be additional text or some other type of data, {\it e.g.}, an image, where in the latter case the prompt is said to be multimodal.
+In this section, we report on a set of experiments designed to understand the effectiveness and robustness of instruction fine-tuning backdoor attacks for a variety of practical scenarios of interest.
+We first clarify the notion of an \textit{instruction attack} in the context of backdoor experiments involving LLMs.
+The prompt to an LLM can be an instruction or a combination of an instruction and data (\eg text or image) to which the instruction refers.
 Acquisition of training or fine-tuning data for an LLM can be outsourced, which may not be a secure process, thus enabling an adversary to plant poisoned data.
-Alternatively, the training authority (who may also be the backdoor defender) may play a more active role in data acquisition, {\it e.g.}, through a crowdsourcing process.
-For example, crowdsourcing workers could be asked to devise suitable instructions for an LLM in order to elicit a certain response (or type of response), {\it i.e.}, prompt engineering.
+Alternatively, the training authority (who could also be the backdoor defender) may play a more active role in data acquisition, \eg through a crowdsourcing process.
+For example, crowdsourcing workers could be asked to devise suitable instructions for an LLM in order to elicit a certain type of response.
 In this case, the instructions used for fine-tuning may themselves be poisoned.
-Alternatively, the training authority could fix the instruction and ask the workers to provide examples of the data portion of the prompt and the supervising responses/labels, {\it i.e.}, the instruction itself is secure but the data portion of the prompt ({\it e.g.}, a movie review or an image) or the response could be poisoned.
-Alternatively, the worker could be given {\em both} the data and the instruction and only contribute the supervising response.
-In this case, only response (dirty-label) poisoning is possible.
-We also note that some published attacks may require much greater attacker power, including participation of insiders of the training process, including the training authority itself.
-See Section \ref{sec:bd-attacks-review} for examples.
+Alternatively, the training authority could fix the instruction and ask the workers to provide examples of the data portion of the prompt and the supervising responses/labels, \ie the instruction itself is secure but the data and/or response could be poisoned.
+Alternatively, the worker could be given {\em both} the data and the instruction and only contribute the supervising response, in which case, only response (\ie dirty-label) poisoning is possible.
+We note that some published attacks may require much greater attacker power, including participation of insiders of the training process, possibly the training authority itself (see Appdx \ref{sec:bd-attacks-review}).